0Crow/Cats-API/README.md

 - `cat.css` — styles and animations
 - `cat.js` — small interactions

+## How It Works

+- select cat breed and press the button to submit.
+- once data fetch successfully, selected cat breed are shown in the UI.

 ## Development Notes 🔧

 - Consider optimizing images and adding lazy-loading for performance.